zef-dev/convoworks-wp/readme.txt

 1. Navigate to the Conviguration view in the desired Convoworks service
 2. Enable "Convo Chat" platform
-3. Use shortcode to display it on the website: [convo_chat service_id="your-service-id"]
+3. Use shortcode to display it on the website: [convo_chat service_id="your-service-id" title="My Chat"]

 == API Builder ==